acailic/acailic.github.io/_notes/aws-das-review-1.md

 ### AWS SQS-FIFO Queue
 - Newer offering (First In First out) not available in all regions!
 - Name of the queue must end in . fifo
 - Lower throughput (up to 3,000 per second with batching, 300/s without)
 - Messages are processed in order by the consumer
 - Messages are sent exactly once
 - 5 minute interval de duplication using
-“Duplication
 ### SQS Extended Client
 - Message size limit is 256KB, how to send large messages?
 - Using the SQS Extended Client (Java Library)
 ### AWS SQS Use Cases
-- Decouple applications
-(for example to handle payments
+- Decouple applications (for example to handle payments)
-- Buffer writes to a database
+- Buffer writes to a database(for example a voting)
-(for example a voting
-- Handle large loads of messages coming in
-(for example an email
+- Handle large loads of messages coming in (for example an email)
 - SQS can be integrated with Auto Scaling through CloudWatch!
 ### SQS Limits
 - Maximum of 120,000 in flight messages being processed by consumers
 - Batch Request has a maximum of 10 messages max 256KB
 - Message content is XML, JSON, Unformatted text
 - Standard queues have an unlimited TPS
 - FIFO queues support up to 3,000 messages per second (using batching)
 - Max message size is 256KB (or use Extended Client)
 - Data retention from 1 minute to 14 days
 - Pricing: